rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

-This leaves designers with yet another research challenge: when designing for a specific audience, they need to become familiar with various visual preferences that exist outside Unicode's specification and choose those appropriate for the job.
+This leaves designers with yet another research challenge: when designing for a specific audience, they need to become familiar with various visual preferences that exist outside Unicode’s specification and choose those appropriate for the job.
 Typically, this is a question of choosing the right font or setting the font so it produces required character shapes (see [Table 2](#tab:bulgarian)).